izikeros/blog/content/posts/2022-06-05-lesser-known-backtesting-libraries.md

 > The goal: to save **quants** from re-inventing the wheel and let them focus on the important part of the job - strategy development.

-To recognize potential of this tool look at the [quick example](https://pmorissette.github.io/bt/#a-quick-example) provided by authors
+To recognise potential of this tool look at the [quick example](https://pmorissette.github.io/bt/#a-quick-example) provided by authors
 The one of the interesting things that this library offers is tree structure of strategies - support for creative combining strategies.

 <a id="blueshift"></a>
 ## Blueshift
-[Blueshift](https://blueshift.quantinsti.com/docs/) is to some extend free but not open source
+[Blueshift](https://blueshift.quantinsti.com/docs/) is to some extend free but not open source.
+You can research your ideas, backtest them, and take your strategies live with a broker of your choice on Blueshift.
+Blueshift helps you turn your ideas in to trading strategies.
+ Research and backtesting on the platform are free.
+Live strategy deployment is also free for a limited period.

 <a id="autotrader"></a>
 ## AutoTrader